andrey-blak/twitter_client/README.md

 password:
 pass

+# API
+The api has been mocked to handle login and return the predefined list of tweets.
+The data is returned with 1 second delay ti simulate the network delay.
+No pagination or or ability to load only the newer tweets has been implemented yet.

 # Error handling
 Currently, errors are handled only on the login screen, in the most trivial way.
 In a real application, tha network and api errors should be also mapped to presentation level errors (defined as enum instances or sealed class subclasses).